|Mac Mini Repeated Video Blackouts every few Seconds with some Yamaha Receivers|

 "I would first swap the HDMI cables just because it is so easy and cheap.

-(Agreed, first suspect.
+(Agreed, cables are a first suspect.
 He mentioned using same cable for direct to TV OK, but there's another cable from the AVR to the TV, although the same cables worked with bootcamp/Win on the same Mini for one affected owner.
 Only OS X had the problem.)

 I have had HDMI cables work with displays but when a AV receiver is introduced you have problems as described.
 If that doesn't work, a common solution is a EDID emulator such as this one.